 - What was the first company to market a computer with a mouse?

 - What other features have replaced mice today?

 While they only became commonly used in the mid-1980s, computer mice first appeared on the market in 1981.
 Many people might be surprised to know that the first company to market a computer with a mouse was Xerox.
 Today, while computer mice are still common, other features like touchscreens and touchpads have replaced mice on many devices.

 In Question 1, key words include “when,” which denotes the time or year, “computer mice” and “appear.”
 To teach students how to scan, demonstrate how to look for the term “computer mice” and the word “appear” in the passage.
 Go over the passage line by line.
 You can cover the rest of the passage using cardboard strips to prevent distraction.

 For Question 2, you could get students to circle the key words “what,” “first company” and “market.”
 You could also explain to students that “what” denotes a noun or nouns.

 For Question 3, you could highlight the word “what” again, circle the key words “features” and “replaced,” and run through the next sentence in the text.
 Here, you could stress to your students that the word “like” means “such as” and tends to precede examples.
 So, the answer will be the nouns that come right after “features like.”

-Skimming is an essential skill as it gives students an idea of what the text is about.
-It prepares them for the details they would like to know about the topic when they read closely for meaning.
+Skimming is an essential skill as it gives students an idea of what the text is about without requiring them to spend a lot of time or energy on it.
+Skimming also helps them to later find the details they need to know about the topic when they read more closely.

 Circling key words and writing them down on the board will help students identify the word associations and hence see the main idea.
-Once your students have mastered the art of skimming, you can get them to work independently in pairs or individually by getting them to look for word associations in a passage and writing them down on pieces of paper or cards.
+Once your students have mastered the art of skimming, you can have them look for word associations in a passage and write them down.
 They can then display the words and categorize them into sensory details such as sound, sight and smell.
-What an effective and thought-provoking way to teach a class!

 4. Context clues